The Inside Spread

 What are Indiana’s best-known bass lakes?

-Patoka Lake, Monroe Lake, and Brookville Lake are popular largemouth fisheries; northern natural lakes offer walleye and panfish opportunities.
+Patoka Lake, Monroe Lake, and Brookville Lake are well-known bass destinations, while northern natural lakes add walleye, panfish, and mixed-species opportunities.

 Sources